Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Acknowledgments

-\begin{acks} Portions of the research were carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
+Portions of this research were carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
 Government sponsorship acknowledged.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No DGE2140739.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation. \end{acks}
+Itai Zilberstein is also supported by the NSF Graduate Research Fellowship Program under grant DGE2140739.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the funding agencies.